jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/everyone-is-biased-quotes.md

 First things first...
 -->

-I'm a _biased_ person, and one of my set of biases is this: **_"everyone is biased"_**, including you and me.
-(That means that my being biased is consistent with one of my set of biases.)
-If you say that you are _neutral_, then that is already proof that you are _biased_ because you already stated your disagreement with me (and with many others who believe that everyone has his own set of biases).  :grinning:
+I'm a _biased_ person, and a part of my set of biases is this: **_"everyone is biased"_**, including you and me.<sup id="footnote-indicator-1">[[1]](#footnote-1)</sup> That means that my being biased is consistent with one of my set of biases.
+If you say that you are _neutral_, then that is already proof that you are _biased_ because you already stated your disagreement with me (and with many others who believe that everyone is biased).  :grinning:

 On some issues, I think my set of biases on that issue is the best, [so I hold on to them tightly.
 But I'm still learning.](https://simpleprogrammer.com/2012/09/16/have-strong-convictions-but-hold-on-to-them-loosely/) I might change my mind on some issues later if I will be convinced that my set of biases are wrong.